Links to Other Art Education Sites

 Learning from Mistakes

-Erasers are great tools, but I encourage students to look for ideas in every accident. http://en.wikipedia.org/wiki/Serendipity
+Erasers are great tools, but I encourage students to first look for ideas and discoveries in their accidents.

 Questions, mistakes, and involvement of multiple senses